Volunteer with Wild ARC - BC SPCA

 Maintenance volunteer team

-Are you handy with tools and fixing things?
-Wild ARC treats 140 different species annually and each one needs specialized enclosures.
-Join our maintenance team to help us keep up with repairs throughout the year.
+Are you handy with tools, enjoy fixing things and coming up with creative building solutions?
+Join our Wild ARC team to help us keep up with repairs for our facility, and specialized wild animal enclosures throughout the year.

 Wildlife transport team

 Our transporters act as ‘animal ambulances’ (while still obeying the rules of the road!), to make sure distressed wildlife arrives at our centre as soon as possible.
-No need to be a daring rescue hero, these team members transport already-contained wildlife in need of a safe ride.
+No need to be a daring rescue hero, these team members transport already-contained wildlife in need of a safe ride using their personal vehicle and cell phone.

 Our wildlife transport team position description (PDF) has all the volunteer details.